06.08.2020 The Day IKEA Made History

 If you want to visit though, keep in mind you can’t just pop in.
 People are still taking precautions to flatten the curve, so you need to grab a ticket from the machine outside and queue in line.
 Don’t worry.
 I only had to wait about 15 minutes and that was during the afternoon rush!

-Before I leave you jogging your way to IKEA, here’s a tip: bring an insulated bag in case you plan on buying frozen daim cakes.
+Before I leave you jogging your way to the IKEA convenience store, here’s a tip: bring an insulated bag in case you plan on buying frozen daim cakes.
 I made that mistake and had to leave daim cake-less; what a tragedy!
 Now go forth and start your Swedish adventures!